Start of Main Content

 All three of the top hospitals on the list are based in New York, New York.

-Of the 25 hospitals on the list, nine hospitals, or 36% of the top hospitals by net patient revenue, are located in New York, New York, also known as Manhattan.
-An additional five hospitals, or 20%, are based in Brooklyn, Bronx, Queens, or Staten Island, additional boroughs of New York City.
+Of the 25 hospitals on the list, nine hospitals are located in New York, New York.
+An additional five hospitals are based in Brooklyn, Bronx, Queens, or Staten Island, additional boroughs of New York City.

-In total, the hospitals in the five boroughs of New York City account for 56% percent of the hospitals on the list, which is unsurprising given the city’s population and the renowned reputation of many of the hospitals in NYC that attract patients from outside the city and state.
+In total, the hospitals in the five boroughs of New York City account for more than half of the hospitals on the list, which is unsurprising given the city’s population and the renowned reputation of many of the hospitals in NYC that attract patients from outside the city and state.
 Interested in diving deeper?
 Explore our list of hospitals in NYC by NPR.

 Learn more